Monday, January 22, 2007

 Olive oil

-Cut the tops and bottoms off from the peppers.
-Remove the seeds and the white ribs inside.
-Cut the peppers into 1/2 inch vertical slices.
+Cut the tops and bottoms from the peppers.
+Remove the seeds and white ribs, then cut the peppers into ½-inch vertical slices.

-Cover the bottom of a skillet or saucier with a light coating of olive oil, and turn the heat to medium.
-Add the sliced peppers.
-Stir.
-When the peppers get hot, turn the heat down to moderate, and cook the peppers s-l-o-w-l-y until soft with a few browned edges.
+Cover the bottom of a skillet or saucier with a light coating of olive oil and place over medium heat.
+Add the peppers and stir to coat.
+When the peppers are hot, reduce the heat to moderate and cook them slowly until very soft with a few browned edges.

 No comments: